tine20/docker/README.md

 # install and setup docker

-TODO: add osx setup

 ## install docker and docker-compose

     sudo apt install docker docker-compose

+For macOS you can simply use homebrew:

+    brew cask install docker

-## add yourself to the docker group (to work without sudo)
+## add yourself to the docker group (to work without sudo) - no need for macOS

 _relogin required!_